mellowagain/Titan/README.md

 ## Installation

-Every version of Titan is provided as binary archive.
-An installation process is not required.
+Every version of Titan is provided as binary archive so installation is not required.

 #### Dependencies